Parliament Building, Uganda - Things to Do in Parliament Building

 Insider Tips

-Parliament tours may be cancelled during active sessions, so confirm availability the day before your visit and have backup plans ready
+Parliament Building tours get cancelled during active sessions, so check the parliamentary calendar before planning your visit

 Explore Activities in Parliament Building